mohse-n/L7N_EtherLab/Installation guides/IgH Master Installation Guide.md

 ```
 also outputs the last kernel messages.
 ___
-**Note:** In case you needed to reinstall the package, delete "ethercat" and "ethercat-1.5.2" in /usr/local/src and follow the installation guide up to (and including) the "depmod" step.
+**Note:** In case you needed to reinstall the package, delete "ethercat" and "ethercat-1.5.2" in /usr/local/src and "etherlab" in /opt.
+Then follow the installation guide up to (and including) the "depmod" step.
 ___
 **Note:** To enable debug messages (in kernel log),
 ```bash